batiste/sprite.js/doc/source/index.rst

 .. js:attribute:: Input.keyboard

+    Input.keyboard is a memory of which key is down and up.
     In addition to the normal keyboard keys, the keyboard object keep track of those special keyboard states:

     .. code-block:: javascript